manifold-systems/manifold/docs/docs.md

 }
 ```

-At first glance it looks like `MyCapitaizer` does not satisfy the structure of `Capitalizer`, neither the
+At first glance it looks like `MyCapitalizer` does not satisfy the structure of `Capitalizer`, neither the
 parameter type nor the return type of the method match the interface.
 After careful inspection, however,
 it is clear the methods are call-compatible from the perspective of `Capitalizer`: